vbookshelf/PhoebeAi-English-Practice-Chatbot/README.md

 - Phoebe's responses are translated into the user's first language.
 - The chatbot is a customized version of ChatGPT.
 - A simple, mobile optimized chat interface.

-Talk to the Phoebe as if she was a real person.
-If you don't understand something say so, and she will explain further.

 ## What problem does this solve?